 What are the challenges?

-Even with so much upside, Sustainability Marketing can be a slippery slope and some cynics claim that it’s really just distraction used to mask or obfuscate what’s really going on behind the scenes.
-Making a misstep or stretching your message too far can be looked at as “green-washing”.
-Be genuine, authentic, transparent, and traceable and then track your impact and you can’t go far wrong.
+Sustainability Marketing certainly has its upsides.
+But even so, many point to it as a slippery slope.
+For example, some cynics claim that it’s really just distraction used to mask or obfuscate what’s really going on behind the scenes.
+More specifically, making a misstep or stretching your message too far can be looked at as “green-washing”.
+Therefore, be genuine, authentic, transparent, and traceable and then track your impact and you can’t go far wrong.
 But this is not a journey for the faint-hearted.
 It takes time, commitment and hard effort.
-As Alan Jope the CEO of Unilever said, “A principle isn’t a principle unless it costs you something” Anything deemed self-serving will be discovered and publicly discarded.
+As Alan Jope the CEO of Unilever said, “A principle isn’t a principle unless it costs you something.”
+Indeed, anything deemed self-serving will be discovered and publicly discarded.
 So, make sure you have the stomach for the vegan pie before you take a bite — and then stay the course, communicate your progress and stay honest.

 Fortunately, there are a lot of other groups and communities out there that can help.
-We’ve listed our favorites at the bottom of this page.
+To help you in your search, we’ve listed our favorites at the bottom of this page.
 But regardless of where you go it’s important to move thoughtfully.
-We actively participate with our B-Corp community as well as Sustainable Brands and the United Nations so we can leverage learnings from those that have gone before.
+This is why we actively participate with our B-Corp community as well as Sustainable Brands and the United Nations so we can leverage learnings from those that have gone before.

-And then lastly, look for a good marketing partner that has the proven experience and credibility in sustainability and brand-purpose to help shepherd you along.
-Remember- this is not a simple communications brief.
+Lastly, look for a good marketing partner that has the proven experience and credibility in sustainability and brand-purpose to help shepherd you along.
+However, keep in mind that this is not a simple communications brief.
 To be credible and bullet proof often demands more of a business transformation underneath.
-Never underestimate it.
+Indeed, under underestimate it.

 Some of our favorite sustainability marketing examples: